tomaszj/is-it-up-or-not/README.md

 ## Deployment

 App can be deployed straight to Heroku.
+Standard `git push heroku master` and then `heroku run rake db:migrate && heroku run rake db:seed` should suffice.

 ## Development